-Below is a description of the fifteen CLA-wide committees.
+Below is a description of the various CLA-wide committees.

 |3.||Audit||Note: Per CLA’s bylaws, only open to Board Representatives.
 The Audit Committee of the Board hires CLA’s auditors, receives and reviews the annual financial audit and the form 990 and works with the CLA team as appropriate to improve internal controls and mitigate risk.|